-The FALSE message is returned by CLIPS to indicate that it was not possible to perform this command.
+The <Fact-1> message is returned by CLIPS to indicate that the fact already exists.
 You'll see just the original "f-1 (duck)".
 This shows that CLIPS will not accept a duplicate entry of a fact.
 However, there is an override command, set-fact-duplication, which will allow duplicate fact entry.